The Queen's Guard: A Secure Enforcement of Fine-grained Access Control In Distributed Data Analytics Platforms: Evaluation

 We performed extensive experiments to quantify the overhead of different components in Apache Spark when our fine-grained access control and defense mechanism is in place.
 In this section, we present our experimental results.

-\paratitle{Cluster configruations.} We ran experiments on Hadoop Spark clusters with one master node, a few worker nodes, and one service node.
-The master node hosts the resource manager and name nodes of Yarn and HDFS, the worker nodes, host node managers and data nodes, the service node hosts Kerberos, LDAP, policy manager, and other support services.
+\paratitle{Cluster configurations.} We ran experiments on Hadoop Spark clusters with one master node, a few worker nodes, and one service node.
 All these nodes are running inside a virtual cloud network, which is located in a cloud availability zone.
 We ran our experiments in Oracle Cloud Infrastructure (OCI) and each node in the cluster is of type \ttt{VM.Standard2.4} having \ttt{4} OCPU, \ttt{60GB} of main memory, running \ttt{Ubuntu 18.04} OS.
 We also mount a block device disk of size \ttt{1TB} on each instances.
 We are using Hadoop version 3.3.0, Spark 3.0.1, and Livy 0.8.0 snapshot (HEAD 4d8a912).
+Also, our trusted computing base (TCB) contains \ttt{274} jars released in the \ttt{org.apache.spark}, \ttt{org.apache.hadoop}, \ttt{org.apache.livy}, and \ttt{org.scala-lang} groups and their dependencies.

 \paratitle{Spark and HDFS configurations.} In our setup, the HDFS data directories, such as dfs.datanode.data.dir, dfs.namenode.name.dir, hadoop.tmp.dir are pointed to the directories in the mounted block device.
 For simplicity, we keep the replication factor \ttt{1}.
 In this setup, we need on average \ttt{1 min 53 sec} to copy a single file of size \ttt{1GB} from local disk to HDFS with \ttt{hadoop fs -copyFromLocal} command.
 In addition, we also configured memory and virtual cores for Yarn and Spark-based on the number of nodes in the cluster and per node available resources.
 We defer the detailed discussion to Appendix~\ref{sec:memory_calculation}.